 The mapping of active fires is performed to provide a synoptic view of current fires worldwide and as a means to help the subsequent mapping of burnt fire perimeters.
 Information on active fires is normally updated daily and made available in GWIS within 1 day the acquisition of the MODIS/VIIRS images.
 There are some well-known limitations due to the time of satellite overpass that could miss a considerable fraction of the burning activity (fires actively burning are detected only at the time of satellite overpass) or due to cloud cover and undetectable low temperature of the flaming front.

-When interpreting the hotspots displayed in the following must be considered:
+When interpreting the hotspots displayed in the viewer the following must be considered: